elucian/bee/syntax/structure.md

 **notes:**

 * Each block is finalized with a different keyword,
-* Closing keyword can be one of: { done, loop, next },
+* Closing keyword can be one of: { done, redo, next },
 * Statements in nested blocks are using indentation at 2 spaces.

-### Main rule
+### Main method

 A module can define "rules".
 These are sub-programs that can be executed on demand.
-One special rule is the main() rule that can be defined in the main module.
-This rule can receive multiple parameters and is automatically executed when program starts.
+One special method is the main() method that can be defined in the main module.
+This method can receive multiple parameters and is automatically executed when program starts.

 **Example:**

 ```
-# demonstrate main rule
+# demonstrate main method
-rule main(*params ∈ S):
+method main(*params ∈ S):
    ** read the number of parameters
    make c := params.count;
    halt if (c = 0);